camoverride/camoverride.github.io/_posts/2020-04-16-how-to-code.md

 ## What is Programming?

-There's a very abstract definition of a programming language that goes like this: programming languages are _formal languages_ which define a _set of instructions_ that produces some kind of _output_.
+There's a very abstract definition of a programming language that goes like this: programming languages are __formal languages__ which define a __set of instructions__ that produces some kind of __output__.
 The problem with a definition like this is that you're forced to define _formal language_, _set of instructions_, and _output_ -- which can all be tricky and have equally abstract, annoying definitions that might lead you down a frustrating Wikipedia rabbit hole.
-Instead I think it's useful to provide a less rigorous definition, give some examples, and refine our definition over time until, eventually, the _formal languages blah blah blah_ definition starts to make sense.
+Instead I think it's useful to provide a less rigorous definition, give some examples, and refine our definition over time until, eventually, the meanings of all these concepts start to make intuitive sense.
+You learn to drive a car by driving it, not by reading a textbook about how to drive cars.

 Here's an example of some Python code: